juhasev/sample-ninja-help/email-template-editor.md

 #### Footer
 This section usually contains the copyright text and terms of use.
 You may choose to use **Footer** alone or combine it with the **Notice** section above it.

+> **IMPORTANT!** Any modification to this section applies to all the email templates!